Festivals in Nepal: More Than 50 Festivals

 Tihar:

-This is the second biggest Festival after Dashain and is known as the fire festival celebrated in October-November.
-On this occasion, people worship Laxmi, the Goddess of wealth, decorating their houses and lit candles, oil lamps, and other lights to illuminate the places.
-It is believed that on this day, the Goddess Laxmi visits all the houses that have been well-lit, hence the tradition of lighting oil-wick lamps.
-The Festival lasts for five days, and people worship cows, crows, and dogs and are honored with a garland, vermilion, and delicious food.
-The last day of the Tihar brother's day is called "Bhai Tika" as well; sisters put the Tika on their brother's forehead and bless them for his protection and long, happy, and prosperous life, and Every brother offers a special gift to their sister.
+This is the second biggest festival after Dashain, known as the fire festival, celebrated in October-November.
+On this occasion, people worship Laxmi, the Goddess of wealth, decorating their houses and lighting candles, oil lamps, and other lights to illuminate the places.
+It is believed that on this day, the Goddess Laxmi visits all the well-lit houses, hence the tradition of lighting oil-wick lamps.
+The festival lasts five days, and people worship cows, crows, and dogs.
+They are honored with a garland, vermilion, and delicious food.
+The last day of the Tihar brother day is called Bhai Tika as well; sisters put the Tika on their brother forehead and bless them for his protection and long, happy, and prosperous life, and Every brother offers a special gift to their sister.
 Then, they go door to door and sing a festival song.

 Chhat: